Eagleshot/IntroductionToFastAPI/readme.md

 INFO:     Application startup complete.
 ```

-Since the server is running locally, you get a local IP address (`127.0.0.1`).
+Since the server is running locally, you get a local IP address (e.g. `127.0.0.1`).
 For others to access your API, you would need to deploy it to a public server and provide them with the appropriate URL.

 **Exercise:** Open your web browser and navigate to `http://127.0.0.1:8000` (or the IP address shown in the terminal).
 You should see the message: `{"message":"Hello, World! :)"}`.